Sora (text-to-video model)

-Sora is a text-to-video model and social media app developed by OpenAI.
-The model generates short video clips based on prompts, and can also extend existing short videos.
-After OpenAI showed some examples in February, the first generation of Sora was released publicly for ChatGPT Plus and ChatGPT Pro users in the US and Canada in December 2024, and the second generation, called Sora 2, was released to select users in the US and Canada at the end of September 2025.
-It integrates social media features.
+Sora was a text-to-video model and social media app developed by OpenAI.
+Using artificial intelligence, the model generated short video clips based on prompts, and could also extend existing short videos.
+In February 2024, OpenAI previewed examples of its output to the public, with the first generation of Sora released publicly for ChatGPT Plus and ChatGPT Pro users in the United States and Canada in December 2024.

+The second generation of Sora was released to select users in the US and Canada at the end of September 2025.
+Sora 2 integrated social media features into the app.
+The app was shut down on April 26, 2026 and the application programming interface (API) was discontinued on September 24, 2026, marking the end of the Sora AI brand as a whole.

-By default, the generator uses copyrighted material in its videos (unless copyright holders actively opt-out of having their content included), and videos contain a visible, moving digital watermark to prevent misuse.
-However, only a week after Sora 2's release, third-party programs became prevalent which could remove the watermark.
+By default, the generator used copyrighted material in its videos, unless copyright holders actively opt out of having their content included.
+Videos contained a visible, moving digital watermark to prevent misuse, but a week after Sora 2's release, third-party programs became available which could remove the watermark.